Skip to main content

 };

 We chose to attach the fragment as a property of the function component itself.
-This follows best practice for creating colocated fragments.
+This follows the best practices for creating colocated fragments.

-5.4 Include the block fragment into the page query string
+4.5 Include the block fragment in your Faust template query string

-In our example we use it in both the Posts and Pages templates when using the Faust Template Hierarchy:
+In our example, we use the block in both the Posts and Pages templates when using the Faust Template Hierarchy.

 import blocks from '../wp-blocks';